 Housed in a former light bulb factory, the restaurant keeps a rough industrial look with an unobstructed view over the kitchen.
 The outdoor terrace is huge, partly shaded, and breezy – a perfect place to eat on a hot summer day.
 However, make sure you have a reservation especially for lunchtime.

 And the food?
 The food in RougeMarin is sublime.
 The menu changes monthly, with some classics always remaining on the menu.
 From Tuesday through Friday they also offer a couple of daily dishes that aren't on the menu.
-We personally love their spring rolls, risottos, burgers, woks, and a lemon pie.
+We personally love their spring rolls, risotto, burgers, woks, and lemon pie.

 Hidden in a small courtyard off Vlaska Street, Mali Bar is another of our all-time favorite Zagreb restaurants.
 Fresh and seasonal ingredients, innovative dishes, a great choice of Croatian wine by the glass, affordable prices, and good vibes make Mali Bar one of the locals' favorite restaurants in Zagreb.